DemISee1/DemISee1.github.io/README.md

         ![](Images/GithubPages.png)

+    > According to Etter, static websites offer speed, simplicity, portability, security, and ease of hosting.
+Github Pages hosts static sites by using Jekyll as its static site generator, thus it follows one of the principles

-5. Adding a theme to your GitHub Pages site using Jekyll.
+5. Adding a theme to your GitHub Pages site using [Jekyll](https://jekyllrb.com).

     - First you add a `_config.yml` file to your repository if one does not already exist.
 Yo can do this by clicking on 'Add file' then clicking on 'Create new file'.